youssefelhami/bookrepository-big-data-project/README.md

 # BookRepository/Goodreads Big Data Project

-If you want to see the scraped csv file, check the data backup folder.
+If you want to see the scraped books csv file, check the data backup folder.
+If you want to see the reviews data, a sample of 20k reviews are in the Hive/reviews folder.
+The other csv files are temporary files created/used by the Scrapping code so they're not consistent.

 ## Setting Up Hive
 To be able to handle the textual data (reviews), due to the size of the Dataset, we chose to use Apache Hive (Through a Docker container).